gMak64/VirtualXBee/README.md

    |       |                |
   Waste  (Continent)  (Object Distance)
 ```
 The continent is a binary representation of that continent's integer, while the object distance represents whether or not an object is close.
 Refer to the IDC documentation for how specific things are represented.
-As an example, say you are simulating a round where you are on continet 5, and the other bots are telling you:
+As an example, say you are simulating a round where you are on continent 5, and the other bots are telling you:
 * Continent 1, Object Far
 * Continent 2, Object Close
 * Continent 3, Object Far